linsong/dot_vim/README.md

 These problems are all solved by [Vundle] in a nice way.
 Now to keep all plugins up to date just need running one vim command.
 And you can even disable some plugins in VundleFile by commentting them out to get vim start faster, and then later when you really need a disabled plugin, just run :BundleInstall PLUGIN_NAME, then it will ready, no need to restart vim.
 And trying some new vim plugin is super easy, just BundleInstall it.

-For more details, suggest you have a look at [Vundle].
+For more details, suggest you have a look on [Vundle].

 Thanks [Vundle]!